Probate Q&A Series

 1. Detailed Answer

-Merchant cash advances (MCAs) often look like loans, but lenders structure them as purchases of future receivables.
-Under North Carolina law, a true purchase of receivables does not create a debt obligation.
-In contrast, if a court recharacterizes the transaction as a loan, it triggers repayment claims in both bankruptcy and probate.
+Merchant cash advances (MCAs) often look like loans, but funders structure them as purchases of future receivables.
+Under North Carolina law, a true purchase of receivables generally does not create a debt obligation.
+In contrast, if a court recharacterizes the transaction as a loan, it can trigger repayment claims in both bankruptcy and probate.

 A. Structuring MCAs as Purchases of Receivables

 • Sale vs. Loan.
-Labeling the deal a sale of future credit card receipts helps avoid a debt claim.
-The business assigns a percentage of daily sales to the funder until it remits a fixed advance amount plus a fee.
+Labeling the deal a sale of future credit card receipts helps support characterization as a receivables purchase, but courts look to substance over form.
+The business assigns a percentage of daily sales to the funder until it remits a fixed purchased amount.

 • Non-recourse language.
 Include clear disclaimers that the funder bears the risk if receivables decline.
 Avoid personal guarantees.

 • No security interest.
-Do not grant a lien on personal or real property.
-A security interest suggests a loan and can lead a court to recharacterize the transaction.
+Granting a lien on personal or real property may suggest a loan and can support recharacterization, but it does not by itself determine the issue.

 • Fixed purchase price.
-State the total amount the funder pays up front and the exact amount the merchant will pay back.
+State the total amount the funder pays up front and the exact amount of receivables purchased.
 Avoid terms framed as an interest rate or finance charge.

 B. Avoiding Recharacterization in Bankruptcy

-During bankruptcy, the debtor’s estate includes obligations to true lenders.
+During bankruptcy, the debtor’s estate includes legal and equitable interests of the debtor, and creditors may assert claims depending on the true nature of the transaction.
 Courts look at substance over form.
-Key factors to avoid a loan claim:
+Key factors relevant to loan recharacterization include:

 • Risk allocation.
 Document that the funder loses money if receivables don’t materialize.
 A true loan puts repayment risk squarely on the borrower.